webflorist/routetree/README.md

 Please note, that no path-segment, page-titles or custom information is defined on any node.
 We will use auto-translation for this.

-To use auto-translation, the following file-and folder-structure should be present within the defined base-folder for each locale (per default `\resources\lang\%locale%\pages`):
+To use auto-translation, the following file- and folder-structure should be present within the defined base-folder for each locale (per default `\resources\lang\%locale%\pages`):
 ```
  .
  ├── pages.php